 Final Thoughts on Long Life Strings

-Long life strings are great for players who hate having to change strings regularly.
+Long life strings are great for players who hate having to change strings regularly (and are typically the go-to string style for 7 string players).
 While the initial purchase cost of long life strings is typically higher, the extended life usually makes them a better value proposition.

 So, to recap, Elixir Nanoweb strings are a fantastic all round string.
 I’m not typically a coated string player, but would absolutely consider a switch over to Elixirs.
 If you aren’t a fan of coated strings, whether it’s for feel, or you’re looking for something less expensive, but you still want longer life, Ernie Ball Super Slinky Stainless Steels are a great choice.
 Finally, if money is no object and you’re looking to get something nigh on indestructible, take a look at the Ernie Ball Super Slinky Paradigms.